zakarouf/z_/README.md

   <img src="docs/imgs/ztypes_preview0.png" width="400"/>
   <h1>z_</h1>

-  Intuitive System Module with datatypes, memory tracker, and _more_.
+  Core Language Module with datatypes, memory tracker, and _more_.
 </div>

-## Highlights
+## About

 This library provides Core Functionality built upon the C language for the C language.
-Inspired and taken from Modern Languages such as Python, Rust etc. Which itself is divided into Five major portions.
+Inspired and taken from Modern Languages such as Python, Rust etc. Sub-divided into Five major portions.

 1. Memory Tracker
 2. Data type